Tanisha-221/Automate_Patching_Using_Ansible/README.md

 2. Ensure SSH access
 3. Ensure Sudo Privileges
 ### How to Run
-Command to ru the playbbok
+Command to run the playbbok
 ```
 ansible-playbook Patching.yml
 ```